karlstav/cava/README.md

 in the `[input]` section of your config.

+#### If the host is running Pulseaudio

-And once CAVA is running, on pulseaudio you should change it's input to the monitor.
+Once CAVA is running, on pulseaudio you should change it's input to the device you want to use.

+#### If the host is Windows

-Or in case of Windows, you should set "Stereo Mix" as the default input device in the recording tab.
-In case you don't have it update/install your audio drivers or get a better sound card.
+On Windows, you should have 'Stereo Mix' as a option on the Recording tab in Audio settings.

+If you don't, install better drivers or get a better sound card.

+Once you figured that out, continue below.

+#### Set source in Portaudio

+Set 'source' to 'list' and start CAVA.
+Start CAVA and it should print out all audio devices.

+Find the input device that you want to use and set 'source' to it's number!

 ### From Pulseaudio monitor source (Easy, default if supported)